DexterInd/GoPiGo3/Software/Scratch/readme.md

 You can program the GoPiGo3 with Scratch 1.4.
 This repo contains support programs and example programs to help you program the [GoPiGo3](http://www.dexterindustries.com/GoPiGo3) in Scratch.

 The GoPiGo3 is a delightful and complete robot for the Raspberry Pi that turns your Pi into a fully operating robot.
-GoPiGo3 is a mobile robotic platform for the Raspberry Pi developed by [Dexter Industries.](http://www.dexterindustries.com/GoPiGo).
+GoPiGo3 is a mobile robotic platform for the Raspberry Pi developed by [Dexter Industries.](http://www.dexterindustries.com/GoPiGo3).

 ## Sensor Placement
-You can add a number of Grove sensors to the GoPiGo.
+You can add a number of Grove sensors to the GoPiGo3.
 Sensors must be placed in the correct port to work.

 | Sensor | Port |